The baby name Fiona blends literary roots with an appealing sound for a name that hits the sweet spot – stylish, current, but not too common.

-Thanks to Melissa for suggesting Fiona as our Baby Name of the Day.
+Thanks to Melissa for suggesting our Baby Name of the Day.

-Debates about the stories’ origins raged, even as Macpherson’s work became an international sensation, widely read and translated into most European tongues.
+Debates about the stories’ origins raged, even as Macpherson’s work became an international sensation, widely read and translated into many European languages.

-Macpherson built on existing lore, of course.
-He borrowed Irish hero Finn McCool for his writings.
+Macpherson built on existing lore, borrowing Irish hero Finn McCool.
 Finn comes from the word fionn – fair.
-It’s possible that Fiona serves as a feminine form of the name.

-It’s not a crazy stretch.
-Irish myth gives us Fionnuala, “white shoulder.”
-We Anglicize it as Finola or Fenella, but it connects to these names, too.
+It joins older names.
+Irish myth gives us Fionnuala -“white shoulder.”
+We usually Anglicize it as Finola or Fenella, but it’s a sister to Finn, too.

-So even if Macpherson was the first to use this exact name, it seems fair to call it Irish.
+So even if Macpherson was the first to use this exact name, it seems fair to call the baby name Fiona Irish.
 Or at least Irishish.

 It took until 1990 for the name to make the US Top 1000.

-Musical Brigadoon gives the name to a resident of a mysterious, unchanging Scottish village that appears to outsiders for only one day every century.
+First, musical Brigadoon gave the name to a resident of a mysterious, unchanging Scottish village that appears to outsiders for only one day every century.
 Two visitors from New York stumble upon the village, and set events in motion.
 The musical debuted in 1947, with a film adaptation ten years later, and a television movie in the 1960s.

 In 1965’s Thunderball, James Bond faced a glamorous assassin named Fiona Volpe.
-Things end badly for Volpe, of course.
-Incidentally, the character didn’t appear in the 1961 novel; she was invented for the film.
+Things end badly for Volpe, though there’s a tiny uptick in the name’s use in the US during 1966 and 1967.

-Singer Fiona Apple burst on to the scene around the same time, earning a Grammy for her first hit song, “Criminal.”
+Singer Fiona Apple burst on to the scene around the same time, earning a Grammy in 1998 for her first hit song, “Criminal.”

 Then came 2001’s Shrek.